To access this work you must either be on the Smith College campus OR have valid Smith login credentials.

 High pressure liquid chromatography (HPLC) and SDS-PAGE are primarily employed to analyze the individual reactants in the conjugation reaction as well as the resultant product from the conjugation reaction.
 Further work needs to be done to accurately characterize the perceived protein-drug conjugate and analyze its potential utility as an anticancer agent for mesothelin expressing tumors.

 Odhiambo, Elsie Akinyi, "Engineering protein-drug conjugates for therapeutic targeting of mesothelin-positive tumors" (2017).
-Theses, Dissertations, and Projects.
-1848.
+Honors Project, Smith College, Northampton, MA.